Who perceives the meaning behind the medium?

 He compares the experience of split-brain patients to a game of Whac-a-Mole—the arcade game where a mole puppet repeatedly pops up through different holes and the player needs to whack the mole with a mallet before it disappears again.

-This is an example of the type of circumstantial evidence that monists will offer to support their assumptions.
+This is an example of the type of circumstantial evidence that Darwinists will offer to support their assumptions.
 It’s an interesting argument and all the research is truly fascinating.
 But there is plenty of room for skepticism and thus for choosing the other school of thought, which says that a split-brain patient struggles to use a damaged brain—or, as Gazzaniga puts it, “experiences simultaneously different perceptions.”

 That is to say that the observations would also be consistent with the notion that a nonphysical consciousness (a soul) could be doing its best to manage a damaged brain—to play the game of Whac-a-Mole—similar perhaps to how a driver tries his best to operate a damaged car.
-I’ve had a beater sitting in my driveway for many months (since one of my sons will get his license soon) because several of the transmission sensors aren’t working.
-Although it has both a good transmission and a good engine, due to the bad sensors and the even worse mechanic (that would be me) the two do not communicate well with each other at all.
-So whenever I do drive the contraption it will start shifting randomly, at which time I have often been heard muttering, “This…thing has a mind of its own!”
-Of course, the human brain is about a billion times more complex than an automobile.
+I once had a 2001 Honda Accord sit in my driveway for months because several of the transmission sensors weren’t working.
+Although it had both a good transmission and a good engine, due to the bad sensors and the even worse mechanic (that would be me) the two do not communicate well with each other at all.
+So whenever I do drive the contraption it would start shifting randomly, at which time I was often heard muttering, “This…thing has a mind of its own!”
+Of course, the human brain is about a billion times more complex than a 2001 Honda Accord.

-Egnor says the circumstantial evidence not only points to a unity of mind in split-brain patience, but also points to the mind being an immaterial phenomenon.
+Egnor says the circumstantial evidence not only points to a unity of mind in split-brain patients, but also points to the mind being an immaterial phenomenon.

-Although Gazzaniga certainly disagrees that the evidence points to something spiritual, there is one conclusion that all the researchers—materialists and non-materialists alike—can agree on: a person’s conscious mind pervades all parts of the brain.
+Even if they disagree about what the mind is, there is one thing they can all—materialists and non-materialists alike—can agree on: a person’s conscious mind pervades all parts of the brain.
 “There is not one centralized system working to produce the grand magic of conscious experience,” Gazzaniga says.
-“It is everywhere, and you can’t seem to stamp it out, not even with a wide-ranging brain disease like Alzheimer’s.”[xviii]
+“It is everywhere, and you can’t seem to stamp it out, not even with a wide-ranging brain disease like Alzheimer’s.”[xxi]

-In treating brain diseases and injuries, Egnor says scientist have discovered compelling in support of an immaterial mind.
-One leading neurosurgeon, Wilder Penfield (1891-1976), switched from monism to dualism based on his work with thousands of patients, switched to believing that we have a soul.
+In treating brain diseases and injuries, Egnor says scientist have discovered compelling evidence in support of an immaterial mind.
+One leading neurosurgeon, Wilder Penfield (1891-1976), started out as a materialists but, after working with thousands of patients, switched to believing that we have a soul.

 The first piece of evidence that Penfield saw was the fact that, that although he could surgically stimulate many physical effects on his patients, he could never cause rational responses.
 Neurosurgeons often operate on their patients while they are awake because we don’t sense pain on our brains.
-So as Penfield was operating he would stimulate parts of a patient’s brain that would cause them to move their arm, feel a tingling in their leg, see a flash of light, etc.
+So as Penfield was operating, he would stimulate parts of a patient’s brain that would cause them to move their arm, feel a tingling in their leg, see a flash of light, etc.